Lee Rudofsky: Federal judicial service

 On July 1, 2019, President Donald Trump announced his intent to nominate Rudofsky to serve as a United States District Judge of the United States District Court for the Eastern District of Arkansas.
 Rudofsky was nominated to the seat vacated by Judge James Leon Holmes, who assumed senior status on March 31, 2018.
 On July 8, 2019, his nomination was sent to the United States Senate.
 Senator Tom Cotton recommended his nomination.
 On July 31, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 17, 2019, his nomination was reported out of committee by a 12–10 vote.
-On November 6, 2019, the Senate voted 51–41 to invoke cloture on his nomination.
+On November 6, 2019, the Senate invoked cloture on his nomination by a 51–41 vote.
 On November 7, 2019, his nomination was confirmed by a 51–41 vote.
 He received his judicial commission on November 8, 2019.

 Notable cases

 In 2022, Rudofsky held that American citizens could not bring suit under Section 2 of the Voting Rights Act, instead concluding that provision could only be enforced by lawsuits filed directly by the Attorney General of the United States.
-His decision was widely criticized by legal commentators as standing in opposition to decades of Supreme Court precedent which had permitted private enforcement of the Voting Rights Act, effectively "gutting" the VRA and rendering it "largely unenforceable".
+His decision was criticized by some legal commentators as standing in opposition to decades of Supreme Court precedent which had permitted private enforcement of the Voting Rights Act, effectively "gutting" the VRA and rendering it "largely unenforceable".
+The issued decision dismissed these concerns, citing a line of Supreme Court precedent that limits creating a private right of action absent clear congressional intent.

+On September 20, 2024, the Eighth Circuit affirmed Rudofsky's opinion that an Arkansas inmate could not state a claim for sexual assault because she did not sufficiently allege that the sexual assault was non-consensual.
+As noted by the dissent, the complaint was handwritten by a party without an attorney.